 The Culture of Eating in Paris

 If you know anything about the French, you know how important good food is to them.
-Good, fresh food is available everywhere - restaurants, cafes, markets, street food, small neighborhood stores, and supermarkets.
+Good, fresh food is available everywhere in Paris - restaurants, cafes, markets, street food, small neighborhood stores, and supermarkets.

 It can be a real culture shock to see a huge city shut down for two hours during a busy business day just to eat lunch.
 Small shops, like the boulongerie or patisserie are likely to cater to the lunch rush and then close for a couple hours just after.
 But this happens - all over France.
-The French value the time they get to recharge their batteries.
+Parisians value the time they get to recharge their batteries.

-Frequently, you'll see groups of office friends at a bistro enjoying a relaxing lunch before returning to the office.
+Frequently, you'll see groups of office friends at a bistro, enjoying a relaxing lunch before returning to the office.
 Sundays are often dedicated to spending time with families, friends, and food - be it a picnic in the park with the kids or a visit to family in the country for a long, enjoyable meal.
 Food is as much an intricate part of the social fabric in France as family, friends, sports, real vacations, and school.